Adaptive Perturbation for Adversarial Attack: Experiments

+\textbf{Comparison with generative attack methods.} We further compare our proposed APAA with some typical generative attack methods~\cite{xiao2018generating, zhao2018generating}. \cref{tab:cifar_generative} demonstrates that in comparison to AdvGAN~\cite{xiao2018generating}, which shares consistent experimental settings with our study, our $\text{APAA}_f$ method consistently achieves significantly higher attack success rates with smaller adversarial perturbations.
+In contrast to NaturalAdversary~\cite{zhao2018generating}, which conducting attack without perturbation constraints, thus introducing much larger perturbations compared to APAA, we still attain higher attack success rates across nearly all models (except for Dense-121$\textsubscript{adv}$).
+Therefore, our APAA method also exhibits clear advantages over generative attack methods.
+We suppose that the poor performance of generative attack methods may be attributed to the fact that generative adversarial attack methods typically operate in a black-box fashion.
+Attackers may struggle to precisely control the generated adversarial examples, resulting in the poor transferability on black-box models.

-We provide a visualization of our generated adversarial examples.
+\textbf{The visualization of adversarial examples.} We provide a visualization of our generated adversarial examples.
 As shown in \cref{fig:visualization}, since our method can conduct the attack with relatively fewer perturbations, the generated adversarial perturbations are almost imperceptible.